zsystm/evm/evmd/eips/README.md

 - Write a migration to add the new enabled EIPsm during the upgrade.

 - After the upgrade, create a governance proposal to modify the `x/evm` params.

+## Migrations

+Previous versions of evmOS and ethermint had converted custom EIPs to use string identifiers such as `"chain_0"`.
+The `cosmos/evm` repo has converted these back to integer identifiers in order to reduce the maintenance burden of integrating with upstream go-ethereum.

+In order to migrate custom EIPs, you'll simply need to convert your string identifiers to integers.